 - Bowl with water to wet hands in

-- Grind the dried bulgur wheat in a high-speed processor until fine and transfer to a large bowl with the polenta, salt and pepper.
+- Grind the dried bulgur wheat in a high-speed blender until fine and transfer to a large bowl with the polenta, salt and pepper.
 Mix well with a spatula.

 - Pour over boiling water and oil.
 Mix, cover and set to one side overnight.